SirBofu/dsda-doom-mbf24/mbf24_spec.md

 ##### Actor pointers

+- **A_LineEffect2(special, tag)**
+  - Remotely executes a Doom or parameterized Boom linedef special.
+  - Args:
+    - `special (uint)`: Linedef special to execute.
+    - `tag (uint)`: Sector tag to execute the special against.
+  - Notes:
+    - Will error out if map format is UDMF.
+UDMF will get its own codepointer.

 - **A_JumpIfTargetHigher(state, distance, hilo)**
   - Jumps to a state if caller's target's z position is closer than the specified vertical distance.
   - Args: